Mechanistic Interpretability of Large-Scale Counting in LLMs through a System-2 Strategy: Related Work

 \paragraph{Numerical representations and mechanistic views.} Cognitive work argues for specialized number systems and structured magnitude representations \citep{feigenson2004core,dehaene2011numbersense}, motivating analogous questions in neural models.
 Representation analyses study how numerical magnitude is organized in LLM hidden spaces and relate these structures to human-like effects \citep{alquboj2025numberrepresentations}.
 Mechanistic studies localize how counting signals emerge and update across items in controlled settings \citep{golkar2024contextualcounting}.
 Closest to our setting, \citet{hasani2025countscope} combine a target-context probe with layerwise/token-level analyses and causal interventions to identify latent counter-like signals across both LLMs and LVLMs.

 \paragraph{Decomposition and reasoning traces.} Chain-of-Thought can improve multi-step reasoning by eliciting intermediate computations \citep{wei2022cot}, but explicit traces are not necessarily faithful.
-Question decomposition work studies when decomposition increases faithfulness versus mainly serving as scaffolding \citep{radhakrishnan2023questiondecomposition}.
+Question decomposition work studies when decomposition improves faithfulness rather than mainly serving as scaffolding \citep{radhakrishnan2023questiondecomposition}.
+Decomposing images into smaller regions has also been shown to be effective for visual reasoning \citep{izadi2025viser, grounding_id}.
+This strategy improves visual counting performance \citep{izadi2025viser,qharabagh2024lvlmcount, grounding_id}, but its underlying mechanism remains underexplored.